FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Observations, Discussion, and Future Directions

 \subsection{Performance and Power-consumption Trends}

-Inference times for these accelerators ranged from under ten milliseconds to over 100 seconds per image.
-Due to the lack of batch or pipelined inference implementation in many accelerators, their throughput, expressed as FPS, is the reciprocal of this metric.
-These metrics are highly influenced by the NN model's operations, parameters, and input size, as illustrated in Figure~\ref{fig:operations_parameters}.
-Conversely, Figure~\ref{fig:dsp_bram_performance} demonstrates that the number of operations per second abstracts from these influences and primarily depends on the accelerator's logic design and FPGA resources utilized.
-While FPS is critical for mission planning and ensuring optimal performance for specific NN models, the number of operations per second more accurately represents an accelerator's overall performance.
-This makes it a more suitable measure for comparing accelerators across different applications.
-Additionally, Figure~\ref{fig:bram_vs_performance} indicates that dataflow architecture-based accelerators consume fewer BRAMs than those employing time-multiplexed architectures.
+Inference times for the surveyed accelerators ranged from under 10 ms to over 100 s per image.
+Because many lacked pipelining or batch-processing capabilities, their throughput was inversely proportional to inference time.
+These metrics depend on an NN model's number of operations, parameters, and input size (see Figure~\ref{fig:operations_parameters}).
+By contrast, OP/s abstracts from these model-specific characteristics and, as shown in Figure~\ref{fig:dsp_bram_performance}, depends primarily on the accelerator's logic design and the FPGA resources it uses.
+The outlier in this figure leverages FINN to create a highly specific accelerator, resulting in the most efficient implementation in terms of OP/s/W~\cite{liFPGABasedLowBitLightweight2025}.
+While FPS remains critical for mission planning and model-specific evaluation, OP/s better reflect an accelerator's overall hardware capability, making it a more suitable metric for comparing accelerators across diverse applications.
+Furthermore, Figure~\ref{fig:bram_vs_performance} shows that dataflow architectures generally consume fewer BRAM resources than time-multiplexed designs.

+Figure~\ref{fig:performance_vs_power} illustrates a general proportionality between OP/s and accelerator power consumption.
+This relationship is expected, as higher OP/s typically increase FPGA resource utilization, thereby raising power consumption.
+The two outliers in this figure demonstrate the scalability and tradeoffs of both architectures.
+To achieve comparable performance, the time-multiplexed architecture~\cite{liuEfficientAcceleratorDNNBased2019} requires more power and resources than its dataflow counterpart~\cite{liFPGABasedLowBitLightweight2025}.
+Notably, the former accelerates a 27.4 GOP NN, whereas the latter processes a 0.44 GOP NN.

-Figure~\ref{fig:performance_vs_power} illustrates the general proportionality between operations per second and accelerator power consumption, with some exceptions.
-This correlation is logical because increased operations per second typically leads to higher resource utilization on an FPGA, resulting in increased power consumption.
-However, it should be noted that reported power consumptions were often estimated rather than measured, focusing primarily on on-chip or accelerator power.
-Given its significance for space applications, we advocate reporting measured power consumption.
-From this metric, we can determine the operations per second per watt, which is particularly valuable for onboard spacecraft implementations as it delineates the relationship between accelerator performance and power efficiency.
+Furthermore, the power values reported in the surveyed literature are often estimated rather than measured, and focus primarily on the chip or accelerator rather than the entire board.
+Given the criticality of this metric for space applications, we recommend explicitly reporting measured power consumption.
+When this is unfeasible, studies should employ a robust estimation tool and detail its use in their methodology~\cite{rtl_power_estimation}.
+Accurate power reporting enables the derivation of OP/s/W. This metric is particularly valuable for on-board spacecraft implementations, as it clearly delineates the relationship between accelerator performance and power efficiency.